Limit-Theory-Redux/ltheory-old/README.md

 First, use `cd` to change directories to the place where you want to download LT.
 - `cd ~/Desktop/<path where you want to put the LT source>`

-Before doing any other `git` commands, make sure LFS is installed:
-- `git lfs install`

-You should see `Git LFS initialized` or a similar message. **Important**: if you forget to install and initialize Git LFS, most of the resources will probably be broken, and the whole process will likely fail in strange and mysterious ways.
-This is a common gotcha with projects that use LFS.
-Make sure you do the above step!

 Now, you can download the repository:

 - `git clone --recursive https://github.com/JoshParnell/ltheory-old.git ltheory-old`